In this guide

 Additional Criteria Only available to those who haven't had a First Direct credit card or gold card in the last six months

-The first direct Credit Card is issued on the Visa network (used by a whopping 4.2 billion cards), so you'll be able to use it at more than 100 million merchant locations across more than 200 countries and territories.
+The Virgin Money 21 Month Balance Transfer Credit Card is issued on the Mastercard network, so it's accepted at more than 50 million merchant locations across more than 210 countries and territories.

 Approval for any credit card depends on your status.
 The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances, the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.
 Most of the data in Finder's comparison tables is provided by Moneyfacts.